 Gross Sales.
 Gross sales were \$2,586.5 million for the year ended December 31, 2013, an increase of approximately \$213.0 million, or 9.0% higher than gross sales of \$2,373.5 million for the year ended December 31, 2012.
 The increase in the gross sales of our Monster Energy® brand energy drinks represented approximately \$207.4 million, or 97.4%, of the overall increase in gross sales.
 Gross sales of our Monster Energy® brand energy drinks increased primarily due to increased sales by volume as a result of increased domestic and international demand as well as our expansion into new international markets.
-The increase in gross sales of our Hubert's® lemonades represented approximately \$10.5 million, or 4.9%, of the overall increase in gross sales of our Hubert's® lemonades represented approximately \$10.5 million, or 4.9%, of the overall increase in gross sales of our Hubert's® lemonades increased primarily due to increased sales by volume as a result of increased distribution and increased domestic demand.
-Pricing changes did not have a material impact on the increase in gross sales.
+The increase in gross sales of our Hubert's® lemonades represented approximately \$10.5 million, or 4.9%, of the overall increase in gross sales of our Hubert's® lemonades increased primarily due to increased sales by volume as a result of increased primarily due to increased approximately \$10.5 million, or 4.9%, of the overall increase in gross sales of our Hubert's® lemonades increased primarily due to increased sales by volume as a result of increased primarily due to increase in gross sales.
 No other individual product line contributed either a material increase or decrease to gross sales for the year ended December 31, 2013.
-Promotional and other allowances, as described in the footnote above, were \$340.1 million for the year ended December 31, 2013.
+Promotional and other allowances, as described in the footnote above, were \$340.1 million for the year ended December 31, 2013, an increase of \$27.3 million, or 8.7% higher than promotional and other allowances of \$312.8 million for the year ended December 31, 2012.
 Promotional and other allowances as a percentage of gross sales increased to 13.1% from 13.2% for the years ended December 31, 2013 and 2012, respectively.